illyge/ml-zoomcamp-midterm-project/README.md

 https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp

 ## Problem statement
-The objective of this project is to develop a production-ready API that incorporates a tweet classifier to determine whether a tweet relates to a disaster or not.

 The selection and fine-tuning of the model should be based on a comprehensive analysis of various models and data processing methods.